Industry Looks For Hurricane Lessons As Climate Changes

 "You're starting to see them more, which is really good for us," says Juan Flores, whose town of Galena Park is surrounded by industrial sites.
 "Seeing these dome structures popping up tells you they are being proactive on it.
 So that's something.
 There's still pollution, but I can say it's gotten better since the '80s."

-Flores says he wishes companies communicated more with the public about what they were doing.
+Flores, the community outreach coordinator with Air Alliance Houston, says he wishes companies communicated more with the public about what they were doing.

 "During the storm, we didn't know what was going on [or] what we were breathing," he remembers "We live so close, we can hear the alarms inside the plant going off sometimes."
 Among other things, he says, the companies nearby didn't tell residents whether they were planning to shut down their operations — which releases a lot of pollution — and didn't warn people about leaks until days, or even months, after they happened.